-These words were exclaimed by one enthusiastic entrepreneur who couldn't contain his excitement at last month's Essential Cleantech conference in London.
-Hosted by the Cambridge-based venture research group Library House, the event brought together some of the most significant players in the European and global clean technology investment sector including investors, entrepreneurs, corporates and journalists.
+These words were exclaimed by one enthusiastic entrepreneur who couldn’t contain his excitement at yesterday’s Essential Cleantech conference hosted by the Cambridge, UK-based venture research group Library House.
+The event brought together some of the most significant players in the European and global clean technology investment sector, including investors, entrepreneurs, companies and journalists.

 “After [US President] Bush mentioned biofuels in his state of the union, within a week there was a huge rush of deals,” Ziad Tassabehji told the audience.
 “Now that sector is very overheated with ridiculous valuations.
 But other sectors, like water treatment, have a strong need but little business appetite for them.”

 Many of the speakers echoed this sentiment.
 Neil Rimer of Index Ventures noted that another such underfunded area with huge potential is the world’ dilapidated and inefficient electrical grids, which could be drastically improved with some minor technological developments.

 There is undoubtedly a large amount of money being raised for cleantech, even though past cleantech funds have seen little success.
 A report released by Library House to accompany the event shows that cleantech venture capital in Europe has grown dramatically since 2000 against a backdrop of falling activity in other sectors.
 The US has seen an even more dramatic rise in investment, leaving many to fear that a “cleantech bubble” could be forming.
 In fact, the report concludes that the US is far surpassing Europe in cleantech investing, with US investors participating in more cleantech deals in Europe itself than investors from any European country except the UK.